 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Fogo Island Inn: A National Geographic Unique Lodge of the World and Condé Nast Traveler’s 2016 Gold List winner, Fogo Island Inn is located off the coast of Newfoundland at the furthest eastern reach of Canada.
+A National Geographic Unique Lodge of the World and a Condé Nast Traveler Gold List winner, Fogo Island Inn is located off the coast of Newfoundland at the furthest eastern reach of Canada.
 Experience the inn and its soulful surroundings over the course of several days—savor superb meals featuring local ingredients, call in on the island’s artist-in-residence program, take in the untamed wilderness on a berry-picking excursion, and get acquainted with the infectious hospitality of this remote outport community.
-(5 Days) Contact ExpeditionTrips for details.
+5 Days.

-Air transportation; passport, visa, and immigration fees; baggage/accident/travel protection plan; premium alcoholic beverages; items of a personal nature, such as e-mail, laundry, etc.; fuel surcharge may apply.
+Air transportation; passport and visa fees; extensions; baggage/accident/travel protection plan; premium alcoholic beverages; items of a personal nature, such as Internet, laundry, etc.; fuel surcharge may apply.